Ernie Haase & Signature Sound: 2003–04

 Later Shane Dunlap left Signature Sound to start a solo career after release of their third album Glory to His Name in 2003.
 Wesley Pritchard took Dunlap's position while the group searched for a full-time lead.
 Jones and Haase dissolved their business relationship after the first year and Roy Webb was chosen as pianist.
 Later, they found Ryan Seaton (formerly of The Melody Boys Quartet) and hired him as the new lead singer.
 Haase's father-in-law George Younce became co-owner of the quartet and helped the group have an affiliation with the Gaither Music Group.
-They released their fourth album, The Ground is Level, followed by Great Love in 2004.
+In 2004, they released their fourth album, The Ground is Level, followed by Great Love, a DVD/album called Stand By Me - LIVE which was the first video to featured both Seaton and Webb and then their first Christmas album, Christmas with Ernie Haase and Signature Sound.

 Name change

 In 2004, the group changed its name to Ernie Haase and Signature Sound, reportedly in order to avoid confusion with other similarly titled regional groups.
 They released their self-titled album in October 2005.
 They signed with the Gaither Music Group and became regular performers with the Gaither Homecoming tours and videos.
 In May 2007, pianist Roy Webb left the band to be with his father, who was dying of cancer.
 On May 29, 2007, it was announced that Webb had resigned from the group.
 Later, it was announced that Gordon Mote would be the group's piano player during their Get Away Jordan summer tour supporting their album Get Away, Jordan released in January 2007.

 Singer and producer Bill Gaither eventually began scheduling a second series of concerts with only Signature Sound and the Gaither Vocal Band appearing together.
 Due in part to the popularity of these concerts, the two groups decided to record a single album together, entitled Together, which debuted in October 2007.
 On the DVD, it was hinted that future collaborations between Signature Sound and the Vocal Band were upcoming.
 Producer and songwriter Wayne Haun has served as their pianist since their 2008 Summer tour.
 The group's next project was entitled, Dream On.
 This was released in late October 2008 and was filmed in Chicago, at the Navy Pier Ballroom.